 Given the enormous rise in heroin and other opiate & opioid related overdoses, there is now a growing focus on helping to reduce the number of overdose deaths nationwide.
 While the numbers of heroin and opiate-opioid addicts haven’t increased that much here in Los Angeles, and Southern California as a whole, the story is vastly different in the Midwest and out East, especially in areas like NY, MA, CT, VT, ME, OH and a number of other states.
 Fortunately, newer detox medications like Suboxone (Buprenorphine and Naloxone) and Subutex (Buprenorphine) are playing key roles in helping to reverse this horrible trend…and the days of Methadone maintenance are basically a thing of the past.

-At Revive Detox we take a much more proactive stance in the purpose of detox medications, which is to employ them during the detox but not beyond.
-Whereas many detox and treatment programs will allow the patient to use drugs like Suboxone and Subutex beyond the withdrawal period, Revive Detox uses them as withdrawal tools and does not support long-term Suboxone maintenance approaches.
+Talk to your doctor about a more proactive stance in the purpose of detox medications, which is to employ them during the detox but not beyond.
+Whereas many detox and treatment programs will allow the patient to use drugs like Suboxone and Subutex beyond the withdrawal period.

 Revive Detox Center is located in West Los Angeles, CA (near Westwood, Beverly Hills and West Hollywood).
-In addition to private medical detox for addiction & alcoholism, we also offer a variety of holistic and advanced addiction & mental health treatment services, including the addition of concierge, executive and luxury support options, based on the client’s location, clinical and lifestyle needs.
+In addition to private detox for addiction & alcoholism, we also offer a variety of holistic and advanced addiction & mental health treatment services, including the addition of concierge, executive and luxury support options, based on the client’s location and lifestyle needs.

-For more information on medication assisted detox using Suboxone, Subutex, Naloxone and others, or for general information on Revive Detox and our many addiction treatment & recovery support services, please call us 24/7 at: (844) 467-3848
+Remember to talk to your doctor for more information on medication assisted detox using Suboxone, Subutex, Naloxone and others.
+For general information on Revive Detox and our many addiction treatment & recovery support services, please call us 24/7 at: (844) 467-3848